gpratte/toc-v2/README.md

 ## branch 04-bdd-cucumber
 Added cucumber BDD test.
 These tests bring up the server and use Spring's RestTempate to call the endpoint to create a season.
 Also uses an embedded H2 database.
 Uses a command line runner to create the season table.

+## branch 05-tdd-create-season
+Implement the season GET using TDD.